amardeep0/learnPunjabi/Level-8_WorldLanguageCompetencyTesting/readMe.md

 **Get Competency Credits for Punjabi (World Language)**
 The World Language Credit Program is a way to earn high school credit for any bilingual student by demonstrating language proficiency.
 Students who demonstrate proficiency on nationally recognized proficiency assessments may be able to receive competency credits on their transcript.
 Details for getting the **[Competency Credits for Punjabi](https://amardeep0.github.io/learnPunjabi/Level-8_WorldLanguageCompetencyTesting/Level_8_Goals)** are here.
-To learn more, please check the **[eligibility & preparing for the test](https://www.k12.wa.us/student-success/resources-subject-area/world-languages/competency-credits-students)** and contact your school counselor to take the test.
+To learn more, please check the **[eligibility](https://www.k12.wa.us/student-success/resources-subject-area/world-languages/competency-credits-students)** and contact your school counselor to take the test.

+### How to prepare for the test

 These are some of the **example writing questions** from **[ALTA](https://www.altalang.com/language-testing/writing-practice-test-english/)** and  **[LinguaFolio](http://depts.washington.edu/llc/LFO_Tasks_Writing_Intermediate.pdf)** for any world language assessment.